 The purpose of the Child and Adolescent Development course is to provide students preparing to enter the helping professions with an in-depth understanding of the developmental needs of children and adolescents.
-Upon completion of this course, students will be able to identify, utilize, and explain the following areas of the counseling profession based on an understanding of the 2016 CACREP Standards: (1) Theories of individual and family development across the lifespan; (2)

-Theories of learning; (3) Theories of normal and abnormal personality development; (4) Theories and etiology of addictions and addictive behaviors; (5) Biological, neurological, and physiological factors that affect human development, functioning, and behavior; (6) Systemic and environmental factors that affect human development, functioning, and behavior; (7) Effects of crisis, disasters, and trauma on diverse individuals across the lifespan; (8) Ethical and culturally relevant strategies for promoting resilience and optimum development and wellness across the lifespan; (9) Impact of biological and neurological mechanisms on mental health; (10) Characteristics, risk factors, and warning signs of students at risk for mental health and behavioral disorders; (11) Common medications that affect learning, behavior, and mood in children and adolescents.
+Upon completion of this course, students will be able to identify, utilize, and explain the following areas of the counseling profession based on an understanding of the 2016 CACREP Standards: (1) Theories of individual and family development across the lifespan: (2) Theories of learning; (3) Theories of normal and abnormal personality development; (4) Theories and etiology of addictions and addictive behaviors; (5) Biological, neurological, and physiological factors that affect human development, functioning, and behavior; (6) Systemic and environmental factors that affect human development, functioning, and behavior; (7) Effects of crisis, disasters, and trauma on diverse individuals across the lifespan; (8) Ethical and culturally relevant strategies for promoting resilience and optimum development and wellness across the lifespan; (9) Impact of biological and neurological mechanisms on mental health; (10) Characteristics, risk factors, and warning signs of students at risk for mental health and behavioral disorders; (11) Common medications that affect learning, behavior, and mood in children and adolescents.
 Prerequisites: CMGR 515 and 520.

-Introduction to Play Therapy and Techniques 3 credits
+CMGR 585 Introduction to Play Therapy 3 credits

-This course offers an introductory overview of the essential elements and principles of child centered play therapy to include the history of play therapy, introduction of play therapy skills and training guidelines, common issues children and families bring to therapy, and play therapy interventions and research.
-An experiential component of this course will provide students with the ability to be exposed to basic play therapy skills through the observation of and supervised experience in play therapy with children and families.
-Students will develop basic play therapy practice skills and an understanding of theoretical approaches of play therapy.
-Prerequisites: CMGR 515, 520, and 537.
+This course offers an introductory overview of the essential elements and principles of child-centered play therapy, including the history of play therapy, introduction of play therapy skills and training guidelines, common issues children and families bring to therapy, and play therapy interventions and research.
+An experiential component of this course will allow students to be exposed to basic play therapy skills through the observation of and supervised experience in play therapy with children and families.
+Students will develop basic play therapy practice skills and an understanding of theoretical approaches to play therapy.
+Prerequisites: CMGR 500, 515, 535, and 537.

-Counseling Practicum 3 credits
+CMGR 595 Counseling Practicum

 The Counseling Practicum is a graduate-level, clinical, experiential course designed to strengthen students' skills and understanding of the practice of clinical mental health counseling through supervised practices.
 Students have the opportunity to become familiar with a variety of professional activities and resources, including technological resources.
-Students complete supervised counseling practicum experiences that total a minimum of one hundred clock hours including at least forty clock hours of direct service with clients including individual and group work.
-Faculty supervision of students includes programappropriate audio/video recordings and/or live supervision of students' interactions with clients.
-See program handbook for additional details.
-Prerequisites: CMGR 515, 520, and 537.
+Students complete supervised counseling practicum experiences that total a minimum of one hundred clock hours, including at least forty clock hours of direct service with clients, including individual and group work.
+Faculty supervision of students includes programappropriate audio/video recordings or live supervision of students' interactions with clients.
+Prerequisites: CMGR 500, 505, 515, 520, 537, and 550.
+Students are not eligible to sign their Site Placement Contract if the following is true: 1.
+A student's semester GPA is currently below 3.0; 2.
+A student is currently on academic probation and is expected to remain on academic probation based on semester GPA (student will not attain a 3.0 in the current semester - not improving); 3.
+A student is currently on a remediation plan that bars them from starting their clinical placement.

-CMGR 598 Internship I
+CMGR 598 Internship I 3 credits